 Dragon Scale Alocasia requires six hours of bright indirect light for its proper growth.

-Besides, the ideal temperature for this plant is around 60-85°F, depending on the season.
+Besides, the ideal temperature for this plant is around 60-85°F during spring, summer, and fall.

 2. Watering & Humidity

 Dragon Scale Alocasia requires around 60-80% of humidity.
-However, we can also grow them in low humidity by providing ideal conditions.
+However, you can also grow them in low humidity by balancing the plant’s watering needs.

-Make sure to observe the two inches of the topsoil to check if it’s dry before watering them.
+Hence, it’s crucial to observe the topmost 1-2 inches of the potting soil to check if it’s dry before watering them in winter.

-You can also take the help of a self-watering device or bottom water the plant.
+You can also take the help of self-watering pots or employ the approach of bottom watering.

 3. Fertilization & Soil

-Dragon Scale Alocasia requires repotting every two or three years when it becomes rootbound or when its roots stuff on the topsoil.
+Dragon Scale Alocasia requires repotting every 2-4 years when it becomes rootbound or when its roots stuff on the topsoil.